nitin42/React-Web-AR/docs/README.md

 # Documentation

-This is the documentation for `React-AR`.
+This is the documentation for `React-Web-AR`.

 ## Table of contents